TITLE 92: TRANSPORTATION

 Section 1001.100 Conduct of Formal Hearings

 2) Any party may direct written interrogatories to any other party.
 Interrogatories must be restricted to the subject matter of the case, to avoid undue detail, and to avoid the imposition of any unnecessary burden or expense on the answering party.
 Sworn answers or objections to interrogatories directed to the Department and/or Secretary of State may be made by a designated agent, including the Department's counsel, who shall furnish such information as is available.
 Written interrogatories shall be served on the opposing party no later than 15 business days before the hearing.
 Objection to answers or refusals to answer shall be heard on motion at the hearing before the hearing officer, who shall rule on the objection or refusal.
 Answers shall be sworn.
 If an answer to an interrogatory may be obtained from documents in the possession or control of the party on whom the interrogatories were served, it shall be a sufficient answer to specify the documents and make them available to the inquiring party to inspect and copy at the asking party's expense.
 The requirements of this subsection (d)(2) do not apply to objections or refusals to answer interrogatories.

-d) Rules of Evidence.
+e) Rules of Evidence

 1) The technical rules of evidence shall not apply.
 Any relevant evidence may be admitted if it is the sort of evidence relied upon by reasonably prudent people in the conduct of their affairs.
 The existence of any common law or statutory exclusionary rule that might make improper the admission of the evidence over objections in civil or criminal actions shall not be a bar to the admissibility of otherwise relevant evidence.
 The rules of privilege shall be followed to the same extent that they are now or hereafter may be recognized in civil actions.
 Irrelevant, immaterial or unduly repetitious evidence may be excluded upon objection.
 Objections to evidentiary offers may be made and shall be noted in the record, and ruled upon by the hearing officer.
 Any party may make an offer of proof following an adverse evidentiary ruling.
 Subject to these requirements, when a hearing will be expedited and the interests of the parties will not be prejudiced, any part of the evidence may be received in written form.
 Subject to the evidentiary requirements of this subsection, a party may conduct cross-examination required for a full and fair disclosure of the facts.

 2) In regard to implied consent hearings over which the Secretary of State has jurisdiction, the hearing may be conducted upon a review of the official police reports.
 However, the parties may subpoena the arresting officer and any other officer who was involved in the petitioner's arrest or processing after arrest, as well as any other person whose testimony may be probative to the issues at the hearing.
 The failure of an officer to answer the subpoena shall be considered grounds for a continuance if, in the hearing officer's discretion, the continuance is appropriate.
 Furthermore, the failure of the arresting officer to answer a subpoena shall not be considered grounds for the rescission of an implied consent suspension.
-Rather, the hearing shall proceed on the basis of the other evidence available and the hearing officer will assign this evidence whatever probative value he or she deems appropriate.
+Rather, the hearing shall proceed on the basis of the other evidence available and the hearing officer will assign this evidence whatever probative value the hearing officer deems appropriate.

 1) The simplification of the issues;